LDoni/AmpWrap/README.md

 No reads passed the filter.
 Please revisit your filtering parameters.
 ```
 To avoid this issue, ensure that the chosen -l value aligns with the expected fragment lengths in your dataset.
+For amplicons with some expected biological variation in length, use the longest expected size